-ORE Lezioni 8 A) Political risk a.
+Hrs Frontal teaching 8 A) Political risk a.
 Definition of political risk and the role of risk communities b.
 State fragility i.
 Effectiveness, stability, and predictability of the sovereign's policymaking and political institutions ii.
 Potential domestic instability factors related to political institutions iii.
 Main indexes adopted c.
 External security threats and risks i.
 External instability factors ii.
 Main types of intervention and policy options d.
-Influence of external organizations on policy settings 16 B) Actors and institutions in the global political system a.
+Influence of external organizations on policy settings 18 B) Actors and institutions in the global political system a.
 State and non-state actors, intergovernmental organizations b.
 Main economic institutions and international regimes and their arising competitors c.
 Old and rising powers and their influence on decision-making processes in international institutions d.
-Strategic analysis of the main free trade agreements currently under negotiation 6 C) Scenarios and country reports a.
+Strategic analysis of the main free trade agreements currently under negotiation 4 C) Scenarios and country reports a.
 Scenarios creation b.
 Analysis of scenarios proposed by the main political risk analysis organizations c.
-Assessment of existing country reports and evaluation of the methodologies used d.
-Creation of a country report focusing on the political determinants of risk
+Assessment of existing country reports and evaluation of the methodologies used